Home and Independent Learning

 Average length for tasks: 1 hour (though this will fluctuate dependent on need)

-Years 12 and 13: as students move through their A levels, the frequency and length of home learning tasks will be dependent on the section of the course.
+As students move through their A levels, the frequency and length of home learning tasks will be dependent on the section of the course.
 As a rough guide, students should expect 3-5 hours of home learning per week.
 In all cases, students are expected to supplement this with independent research, revision, and reading around the subject.
 Independent work at home is a crucial part of success at A level.

 Normally, students will be given a minimum of 48 hours to complete each task where possible to allow them to organise their time.
 They should check Google Classroom daily to ensure they are not missing the setting of any home learning, and should organise their home learning appropriately to ensure each piece is given enough time.